Hopobcn/FWI/GTC2018-step1.md

-In this first implementation we are going to use CUDA Unified Memory.
+We are going to use CUDA Unified Memory to reduce the initial porting complexity.
 For that purpose we already modified **CMakeLists.txt** to add the `managed` to the `-ta=tesla` openacc target:
 ```cmake
 set(OpenACC_C_FLAGS "${OpenACC_C_FLAGS} -ta=tesla,cuda8.0,cc20,cc35,cc50,cc60,lineinfo,managed")